bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 ## Key Verse

-> Ecclesiastes 12:13 &mdash; Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.
+> Ecclesiastes 12:13 — Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.

 ## Key Words